SesameEngineering/fosdem21-content/circular-data-center.md

 The circular datacenter business model absolutely depends on open source and open hardware ecosystems leveraging the open data center through projects like the [Open Compute Project](https://opencompute.org/).

+Our President, Ali Fenn - has a talk about the carbon savings about the circular datacenter!

+{{< youtube PuzEMYCGeVk >}}

 **Chat with us at our booth if you want to learn more!**